X-linked severe combined immunodeficiency: Symptoms and signs

 In some patients symptoms may not appear for the first six months after birth.
-This is likely due to passive immunity received from the mother in order to protect the baby from infections until the newborn is able to make its own antibodies.
+This is likely due to passive immunity received from the mother in order to protect the baby from infections until the newborn is able to make their own antibodies.
 As a result, there can be a silent period where the baby displays no symptoms of X-SCID followed by the development of frequent infections.

 Genetics

 X-SCID is caused by a mutation occurring in the xq13.1 locus of the X-chromosome.
 Most often, this disease affects males whose mother is a carrier (heterozygous) for the disorder.
 Because females have two X-chromosomes, the mother will not be affected by carrying only one abnormal X-chromosome, but any male children will have a 50% chance of being affected with the disorder by inheriting the faulty gene.
 Likewise, her female children will have a 50% chance of being carriers for the immunodeficiency.
 X-SCID can also arise through de novo mutations and can be prevented in females by X-inactivation.
 In X-inactivation the preferential selection of the non-mutant X chromosome during development results in the outcome that none of the mature female cells actively express the X-SCID mutation, they are immunologically unaffected and have no carrier burden.
 A de novo mutation is an alteration in a gene caused by the result of a mutation in a germ cell (egg or sperm) or in the fertilized egg itself, rather than having been inherited from a carrier.
 Since only 1/3 of all X-SCID patients have a positive family history of SCID, it is hypothesized that de novo mutations account for a significant percentage of cases.
 X-inactivation occurs in a completely random manner, in females, very early in embryonic development.
 Once an X is inactivated, it remains inactivated throughout the life of that cell and any of its daughter cells.

-It is important to note that X-inactivation is reversed in female germline cells, so that all new oocytes receive an active X. Regardless of which X is inactivated in her somatic cells, a female will have a 50% chance of passing on the disease to any male children.
+X-inactivation is reversed in female germline cells, so that all new oocytes receive an active X. Regardless of which X is inactivated in her somatic cells, a female will have a 50% chance of passing on the disease to any male children.